Top photo is field with barbed-wire fence, photo two is two men standing in baby chick hatchery, photo three is sprinklers watering soybean field.

 Vehicles that are general purpose, like a pickup truck, are not eligible expenses for this grant.

-To think through whether or not a piece of equipment is farm-specific, ask: could it easily be used off the farm for non-farm related tasks?
+To think through whether or not a piece of equipment is agriculture-specific, ask: could it easily be used off the farm for non-farm related tasks?
 That is what will be assessed by the review committee on all applications.

 Yes, fencing supplies and installment costs for agricultural crops are eligible.
 The fencing could be either permanent or temporary/portable.